noxasch/hari_counter/privacy-policy.md

 **Contact Us**

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at noxasch@gmail.com.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at support@noxasch.tech

 Last Modified On: 18 August 2022